Sacha Packer

-Biking with dogs either for fun or for the endurance trial
+Biking with dogs either for fun or for the endurance test

 Step 1 Yep, you’re going to need a bike and it’s going to need to match the activity you’re going to do, for instance, you don’t want to buy a road bike when you’re going off road.